Yeoman archer: Edward I

 When Edward I invaded Wales in 1282, he quickly realized the battlefield importance of the opposing Welsh archers.
 Firing from ambush, they inflicted serious casualties on Edward's army.
 When Edward invaded Scotland for the second time in 1298, his army consisted mostly of infantry (12,500 of 15,000 men).
-His infantry included about 10,500-10,900 Welshmen.
 2,000 men, including archers, were raised as part of the Lancashire and Cheshire levies under the Commission of Array.

 At the Battle of Falkirk, the English army archers opened up the Scottish schiltrons with hails of arrows.
 The Scottish infantrymen fled the battlefield, to be pursued and killed by the English cavalry.
 Between 1300 and 1304, Edward returned to Scotland four more times to complete his conquest.
 However, the size of his army grew smaller with each campaign, as the Scots refused to meet Edward in battle.
 Edward appeared to realize that large numbers of infantry troops were not mobile enough to chase and do battle with an elusive opponent.
 In the meantime, however, the men of North Wales and the English counties along the Scottish border were acquiring military experience.
 The yeoman archers were learning new skills as mounted archers.